The county of Lincolnshire subsumes three unique divisions termed “Parts”; namely, Lindsey, Kesteven and Holland.

-To provide a uniform appearance, each of the three flags includes a red semi-circle at the hoist, broadly symbolic of the county as whole, which is somewhat semi-circular in form
+To provide a uniform appearance, each of the three flags includes a red semi-circle at the hoist, broadly symbolic of the county as a whole, which is somewhat semi-circular in form

 ; against the red semi-circle sits a gold Fleur-de-Lis

-as found on the arms
+as found on the civic arms

 of the county town, Lincoln and of course, the county flag

 The background, or field, of the fly end of each flag is a different colour and each bears a distinct, locally resonant emblem.
 Together, these three colour fields and the common red hoist division, recall the red, gold, blue and green colours of the county flag.

 Parts Of Lindsey.